oliverfischer83/dkp/README.md

 - on loot data upload, clients get signal to refresh or waning banner that data outdated
 - make optional
 - try: https://github.com/kmcgrady/streamlit-autorefresh

-- notification area: there is loot, but no raid entry